-Note that examples are used here that vary from our case study to show how process can be used.
+Note that examples are used here that vary from our case study to show how the process can be used.
 We will finish the case study in class.

 Demonstrating Understanding.
-Like the description in The ARTful Conversation, demonstrating understanding is an important tool used during stage one.
+Like the description in The ARTful Conversation, demonstrating understanding is an important tool used during Stage I.